Mastering the Art of Layered Lobs for Effortless Style

 - Point-Cutting Scissors

 Moreover, hairstylists should consider the weight and balance of the scissors, as these factors can significantly affect their cutting experience.
 A well-balanced pair of scissors will reduce fatigue during long cutting sessions, allowing for greater precision and control.
-By selecting the right scissors, stylists can enhance their layering techniques, ultimately achieving stunning and dynamic layered lobs.
+By selecting the right scissors, stylists can enhance their layering techniques, ultimately achieving stunning and dynamic layered lobes.

 Core Components for Styling Layered Lobs